 Number of people sensitized to Renewable Energy – 3 million+

-ARTI began distributing Evirofit improved cookstoves in 2012.
+ARTI began distributing Evirofit, Burn and other improved cookstoves since 2012.
 In 2014 ARTI managed to distribute 23,000+ stoves making it the largest distributor of Envirofit charcoal and wood stoves in Africa for that year.
-ARTI will continue to grow the market for these and other products in 2016.
+ARTI continues to identify new and improved models of cookstoves and make them available to Tanzanians.

 ARTI has been distributing low cost solar since 2008.
 We first started selling D.Light products, but quickly realized people wanted a more robust 4 light system that could also charge phones and play a radio.
 This lead to ARTI’s creation of the TanzaTaa.
 After some success we decided to adopt the Barefoot Power product line, including the PowaPak 5w…we sold thousands of these units an continue to sell the Barefoot Power Connect Series.
 Recently we have focused on Greenlight Planet Sunking Solar products.